mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

 This service should provide an JSON-RPC API for use by the front end.
 When an API function is called, the service should:

-- Grab an appropriate engine from the `DatabaseConnection` model by combining the user associated with the request with the `database`.
+- Grab an appropriate engine from the by combining the `user` associated with the request with the `database`.
+See the [models](models.md) page for more detail.
 - Call the relevant `db` library function (should be only one in most cases).
 - Gathers data from the service database via models if needed (this is for metadata that's inappropriate for storage in the User DB for some reason)
 - Returns it to the API